mudkipdev/leaf/docs/installation.md

 ```sh
 $ poetry install
 ```
 That's it!
 You have completed the installation.
-Now move on to the Running and Contributing sections.
+Now move on to the running section.

 ## Running
 1. Once you have completed the installation, make sure you enter Poetry's virtual environment.